List of Friends and Joey characters: Joshua Burgin

-Joshua Burgin (Tate Donovan): a recently divorced customer who regularly uses Rachel as a personal shopper at Bloomingdale's.
-They start dating but break up in "The One with All the Wedding Dresses" (airdate April 16, 1998; season 4, No. 20) when Rachel, reeling from Ross' engagement to Emily, proposes to Joshua after just four dates.
+Joshua Burgin (Tate Donovan): a recently divorced customer and millionaire business investor who regularly uses Rachel as a personal shopper at Bloomingdale's.
+Joshua first appears in "The One with Rachel's Crush" (airdate January 29, 1998; season 4, No. 13).
+They start dating, but break up in "The One with All the Wedding Dresses" (airdate April 16, 1998; season 4, No. 20) when Rachel, reeling from Ross' recent engagement to Emily, proposes to Joshua after just four dates.
+Joshua Burgin's parents, referred to as Mr. and Mrs. Burgin, are played by John Bennett Perry (Matthew Perry's real life father) and Pat Crowley.
 Joshua appeared after the time that Jennifer Aniston and Tate Donovan were dating each other in real life.